-The push was created with Ableton in mind, while most other competing products out there are made to be compatible with all the top DAW in the industry today.
-Below is a review of our top alternative to buying the Ableton Push 2, but note, none of these tools can do what the Push 2 can do when it comes to speed, workflow, and interactivity.
+The Push 2 was created with Ableton in mind, while most other competing products out there are made to be compatible with all the top DAWs in the industry today.

-Push is the current leading the industry when it comes to making music and creating sounds with the entire suite of sounds, instruments, and editing tools that come with Ableton Suite.
+Push is the current leader in the industry when it comes to making music and creating sounds with the entire suite of sounds, instruments, and editing tools that come with Ableton Suite.

-For beat makers and producers on more of a budget its a no-brainer to turn your attention to the Novation Launchpad series.
-Novation has been players in the electronic music production industry for quite some time.
+For beat makers and producers on more of a budget, it’s a no-brainer to turn your attention to the Novation Launchpad series.
+Novation has been players in the electronic music production industry for quite some time now.

 This company has totally embraced the technology and workflow of Ableton Live and created a line of products with the use of Ableton clip view in mind.

 Overall, if you use Ableton, the Push 2 is a 100% solid option for beat-making and music production.
 If you DON’T use Ableton, consider using MIDI pads from other brands like Novation and Akai instead.

 If you’re interested, we have a review of the top alternatives to the Ableton Push 2.
 However, note that none of these tools can do what the Push 2 can do when it comes to speed, workflow, and interactivity!

 OTHER REVIEWS: A Complete Review of the Novation Launchkey 25 MK2

 May 26, 2021 – updated SPR schema